vigorousnorth/MaineCampaignFinance2018/readme.md

 `> sample[sample$FirstName == 'LINDA',]`

-Challenge: How would you get all the rows from the “sample” dataframe where the ReceiptAmount is less than $10 OR greater than 100?
+Challenge: How would you get all the rows from the `sample` dataframe where the ReceiptAmount is less than $10 or greater than 100?

 ## SUBSETTING THE DONORS DATA

 Now that you’ve got a handle on filtering small dataframes, let’s tackle the big one.
-We want to filter the big Ethics dataset of political contributions to only look at donations for active gubernatorial candidates, getting rid of all the donations to PACS and state house campaigns.
+We want to filter the big Ethics dataset of political contributions to only look at donations for active gubernatorial candidates, getting rid of all the donations to PACs and state house campaigns.

-As you may recall from when we ran the summary() function above, there’s a column labelled CandidateName.
+As you may recall from when we ran the `summary()` function above, there’s a column labelled CandidateName.
 Here’s an excerpt from the summary report using my data:
 ~~~~
  CandidateName   				Amended
                         :11590   	N:19147